edualvarado/inf633-2022-2023/README.md

 <a name="Introduction"></a>
 ### Introduction

-Welcome to the repository for the lab sessions of INF633!
+Welcome to the repository for the lab sessions of INF633 for the course 2022-2023!

 Here, you will find a brief introduction to install and setup Unity, in addition to some quick tips and examples for those who didn't use this game-engine before.

-Part of this information, in addition to all the content of the course sessions, tasks descriptions and tips can be found in the official page for the lab course: https://edualvarado.github.io/inf633-2021-2022/
+Part of this information, in addition to all the content of the course sessions, tasks descriptions and tips can be found in the official page for the lab course: https://edualvarado.github.io/inf633-2022-2023/

 <a name="InstallingUnity"></a>
 ### Installing Unity